nubbsterr/ELK-SIEM-Setup/README.md

 # Logging into Elastic
 Firstly, start up all of our services if you haven't already with `sudo systemctl start elasticsearch`, `sudo systemctl start kibana` and `sudo systemctl start filebeat`.
 The fun part starts now.

-Secondly, we can't actually access our frontend just yet.
-We actually need to create a port forwarding rule, Fun fact, `10.0.2.15:5601` is hosted on the SERVER, but not publicly accessible to US.
-We need to redirect, or otherwise, <strong>forward</strong>, the traffic to us so we can recieve it.

-Open your Network settings as we did long ago to configure SSH's port forwaring.
-Create a new rule with the little 'Plus' icon on the right with the following specifications:
+At the moment, we will not be able to access our frontend on a web browser without another port forwarding rule.
+As we did before when setting up SSH, go create another port forwarding rule, with the following parameters:
 - Protocol: TCP
 - Host IP: 127.0.0.1
 - Host Port: 5601
-- Guest IP: `YOUR_KIBANA_IP`
+- Guest IP: [kibana IP, which should be your server IP]
 - Guest Port: 5601

-`YOUR_KIBANA_IP` is the IP you are hosting the Kibana server on, which is shown in both Kibana's log files and the `kibana.yml` configuration. **Once you've created the rule, you can attempt to head to your frontend in your web browser at `https://127.0.0.1:5601`** if your VM is powered on and your services are running.
+**Once you've created the rule, you can attempt to head to your frontend in your web browser at `https://127.0.0.1:5601`** if your VM is powered on and your services are running.
 ![Waiting....](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/frontend-loading.png)

 The loading may take a while; just be patient...